 The Headteacher has responsibility for the day-to-day management of all aspects of the school's work, including children with SEND.
-The Headteacher, SENDCO and SEN Governor keep the Governing body fully informed about the children with SEND, their support and the impact of this.
+The Headteacher, SENCO and SEN Governor keeps the Governing body fully informed and works closely with the SENCO.

-The SENDCO works closely with colleagues and has responsibility for the day-to-day operation of the SEND policy and for coordinating provision for pupils with special educational needs and disabilities.
+The SENCO works closely with colleagues and has responsibility for the day-to-day operation of the SEND policy and for co-ordinating provision for pupils with special educational needs and disabilities.